 Click on the image on the right for a training overview.
 The training calendar 2018-2019 for all cohorts will be published here shortly.

 In year 3, you will be undertaking your PIPS, which you will have planned and prepared for in the first two years of your study.
 For more details, visit the PIPS page here.

-The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 9 February 2018, 10:30-15:30) and the Symposium (Edinburgh, 11-12 June 2018).
+The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 12 February 2019) and the Symposium on Bioscience Research (Dundee, 13-4 June 2019).